How to make log structures: Generically Gorenstein toroidal crossing spaces

-\item The \emph{codimension} of a point of $T$ is the codimension in $Y$ of the corresponding stratum.
-We denote by $T^{[i]}\subset T$ the set of points\footnote{It is customary to identify $T^{[i]}$ with the set of dimension-$i$ cells of an abstract polyhedral complex --- the \emph{dual graph} of $Y$.} of codimension $i$ and we write
+When $Y$ is a Deligne--Mumford stack, we assume in addidion that the generic points of strata have trivial stabilizers. \item The \emph{codimension} of $\eta \in T$ is the codimension in $Y$ of the corresponding stratum.
+We denote by $T^{[i]}\subset T$ the set of points of codimension $i$ and we write

-\item Thus the $Y_\eta$ for $\eta \in T^{[0]}$ are precisely the irreducible components of $Y$.
-It is often useful to \emph{dis-assemble} $Y$ into the disjoint union of its irreducible components.
-To this end, the points of $T$ of codimension $0$ and the normalization morphism